awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 ### AWS SAM CLI error: "Security Constraints Not Satisfied"<a name="troubleshooting-security-constraints"></a>

-When executing `sam deploy --guided`, you are prompted with the question `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]`\.
-If you respond to this prompt with "N" \(the default response\), you see the following error:
+When running sam deploy \-\-guided, you're prompted with the question `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]`\.
+If you respond to this prompt with **N** \(the default response\), you see the following error:

 ```

 Error: Security Constraints Not Satisfied
 ```

-The prompt is informing you that the application you're about to deploy may have an API Gateway API configured without authorization\.
-By responding "N" to this prompt \(the default\), you are saying that this is not OK\.
+The prompt is informing you that the application you're about to deploy might have an Amazon API Gateway API configured without authorization\.
+By responding **N** to this prompt, you're saying that this is not OK\.

 To fix this, you have the following options:
 + Configure your application with authorization\.
 For information about configuring authorization, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.
-+ Respond to this question with "Y" to indicate that you are OK with deploying an application that has an API Gateway API configured without authorization\.
++ Respond to this question with **Y** to indicate that you're OK with deploying an application that has an API Gateway API configured without authorization\.

 ### AWS SAM CLI error: "no such option: \-\-app\-template"<a name="serverless-getting-started-hello-world-troubleshooting-app-template"></a>